-Thinking about making a DYI heated birdbath?
+Thinking about making a DIY heated birdbath?
 It’s understandable.
 A really good heated birdbath can be expensive.
 I looked at birdbaths when they were on sale this fall at my local bird store, but just couldn’t spring for one.
 As well as the price of a good one (although it really was a good sale), I had a few other concerns.

 One was that I wasn’t happy with the design of most commercial birdbaths.
 They often have an old-fashioned Victorian look that doesn’t fit my yard.
 There were some four-legged birdbaths with a more Asian style that I liked.

 But I also worried that the concrete would crack with freeze and thaw cycles during the winter.
 (The concrete birdbaths had tags suggesting that you bring them inside when the weather gets cold.)

 During warmer months, I used a shallow terracotta pot saucer on the ground near thin bush cover.
 The birds loved it.
 I also put a deeper terracotta pot on the front porch that Carolina Chickadees became quite fond of.
 But I figured a terracotta container full of freezing and thawing water would crack over the winter.
 I wanted something else.

 So I thought about it and decided to improvise.
 I went to the local home improvement store (Lowes) and purchased two very large plastic pot saucers.
 These are deeper than the original shallow terracotta saucer and so were initially less popular.

 At first I tried putting one saucer up on a cinder block, but found that being up off the ground, it got icy quicker.
 And putting them on the ground let me easily put branches over and near them.
 This was helpful in making them more accessible.
 It provided perches to wait for their turn at the water.
 But when both the shallower terracotta saucer and the larger plastic saucer were available side by side, most birds picked the terracotta one.